Empirical Asset Pricing via Ensemble Gaussian Process Regression: Introduction

-We conduct an extensive empirical analysis, investigating monthly returns of a large cross-section of US stocks from 1962 to 2016.
-Our features include 94 time-varying stock-specific characteristics and their interactions with eight macroeconomic variables resulting in a feature vector of length 846.
-Our analysis shows that our model outperforms, out of sample, the leading benchmark approaches in predicting individual stock returns.
-In particular, our model generates an $R^2_{pool}$ of 1.29\% compared to 0.4\% for the neural network model in \cite{gu_kel_xiu_20} and 0.58\% for the autoencoder model in \cite{gu2021autoencoder}.
+Fourth, our empirical analysis confirms the insights from the growing literature that machine learning methods have excellent potential to predict conditional expected returns.
+In particular, we show that a simple GPR model with very few hyperparameters outperforms the benchmark models, both statistically and economically, in terms of the out-of-sample $R$-squared and Sharpe ratio of the prediction-sorted portfolios, respectively.
+Concretely, we conduct an extensive empirical analysis, investigating monthly returns of a large cross-section of US stocks from 1962 to 2016.
+Our features include 94 time-varying stock-specific characteristics.
+We compare the performance of our GPR model with a non-linear kernel against linear benchmark models.
+Specifically, ensemble GPR with an affine kernel, ensemble linear regression, and standard linear regression.
+We find that our model outperforms, out-of-sample, these benchmarks in predicting individual stock returns.
+In particular, our model generates an $R^2_{pool}$ of 0.78\% compared to 0.63\% for the ensemble GPR model with affine kernel, 0.61\% for the ensemble linear regression model and 0.37\% for the one-batch linear regression.
 We also evaluate the predictive performance of our model based on two alternative metrics.
-The first is the time-average of the monthly $R$-squared, $R^2_{avg}$, which gives equal weight to every month, in contrast to $R^2_{pool}$, which places more weight on months with larger cross-sections.
+The first is the time average of the monthly $R$-squared, $R^2_{avg}$, which gives equal weight to every month, in contrast to $R^2_{pool}$, which places more weight on months with larger cross sections.
 The second is the information coefficient (IC), which quantifies the model's ability to differentiate the relative performance among stocks disregarding the absolute levels of predictions.
-We find that $R^2_{avg}$ and IC are 0.7\% and 9.7\% for our model.
+We find that $R^2_{avg}$ and IC are 0.39\% and 5.89\% for our model.